UBC-MOAD/pa-th-simple/docs/prelim-model.rst

 	:arg V: scale for ux, uz, which are originally order 1.
 	:type V: int

-	:arg u: 3D tensor of shape (nz, nx, 2), z component of velocity in (:, :, 1), x component of velocity in (:, :, 2)
+	:arg u: 3D tensor of shape [nz, nx, 2].
+Stores z component of velocity in [:, :, 1], x component of velocity in [:, :, 2]
 	:type u: float

 	:arg nz: number of grid points in z dimension